daniel-molina/visualequation/README.md

 If you are going to install from sources, I recommend you to remove the package setuptools (if it is installed) of your distribution; else, pip will refuse to install the last version

-$ sudo apt-get remove python-setuptools
+$ sudo apt-get remove python3-setuptools

 Download pip, e.g.: